MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineLisLocation.md

 ### -ValidationStatus
 Specifies the validation status of the addresses to be returned.
-Valid inputs are: Valid, Invalid, and Notvalidated.
+Valid inputs are: Validated, Invalid, and Notvalidated.

 ```yaml
 Type: String